iwatakeshi/xdoc-parser/README.md

 **Note**: If you pass a file with multiple comments, `parse()` will only parse the first comment in the file.

-Finally, to parse only the syntax and the Markdown comments, use the `parseSyntax` method as shown below:
+Finally, to parse only the syntax and not the Markdown comments, use the `parseSyntax` method as shown below:

 ```js
 const xdoc = require('xdoc-parser');